firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Interface Upgrades:** Replacing spongy pads with copper shims or thicker (≈1 mm) thermal sheets plus quality paste dropped MOSFET temps 15–20 °C during 100–140 A runs when the case was clamped directly to the deck.[^5][^6]
 - **Airflow & Deck Prep:** Add 40–90 mm fans between stacked boards, machine paint off mounting faces, and bolt the enclosure to aluminium spreaders if regen pushes single-Ubox stacks past 65–70 °C.[^7]
 - **Expected Benchmarks:** Well-mounted duals have logged ~100 A battery / 130 A phase at ≈45 °C, while poor contact in sealed Weped decks let cases soar to 80 °C during 500 A combined pulls—plan extra cooling above those loads.[^6][^20]
+- **Single-Ubox baseline:** The aluminum single 85/200 held 100 A battery, 200 A phase, and 60–70 A FW on a 20 S MXUS build without thermal rise when clamped to a 20 mm aluminum baseplate—treat it as a compact alternative to boxed duals if you can replicate the mounting.【F:knowledge/notes/input_part005_review.md†L216-L218】
 - **Plan hardware for earless cases.** 85/240 housings still ship without mounting ears and rely on tiny M2.5 hardware, so riders print brackets, retap threads, or glue adapters before long-travel suspensions knock under-deck mounts loose.[^31]

 ## Power Limits, Regen & Current Planning